kuzmoyev/google-calendar-simple-api/docs/source/calendars.rst

 and set the values of user-specific calendar properties, such as default reminders.
 Another example is foreground color, since different users can have different colors set for the same calendar.

-The **GoogleCalendar** is a service responsible for processing the API requests.
+The **GoogleCalendar** is a service responsible for processing API requests.

 Calendars
 ~~~~~~~~~